Tia Blake: Biography

-Christiana Elizabeth Wallman was born in Columbus, Georgia, on April 13, 1952, and grew up in North Carolina; she had six siblings.
-Her father, Jack, worked for the CIA.
-In 1960 her parents separated and in the middle of custody battle, her father kidnapped Wallman and her siblings for seven months.
-When they were found, her father was arrested and subsequently fled the country.
+Christiana Elizabeth Wallman was born in Columbus, Georgia, on April 13, 1952, and grew up in North Carolina.
+She had six siblings.
+Her father, Jack, worked for the Central Intelligence Agency (CIA).
+In 1960, after her parents separated, he kidnapped Wallman and her siblings during a custody dispute and kept them for seven months.
+After the children were found, he was arrested and later fled the country.

-In 1970 she graduated high school and then worked for Farrar, Straus and Giroux in New York City for six months, before moving to Paris.
-There she met and fell in love with Benito Merlino, a Sicilian folksinger, record store owner and record producer.
-She learned to play the guitar and spent most of her time at a record shop in the Latin Quarter, Disco'Thé, where she occasionally sang.
-While at the shop, she met two young guitarists, who were ardent followers of folk music and frequent visitors to the shop.
-They started playing alongside her, thus establishing "Her Folk Group".
+In 1970, Wallman graduated from high school and worked for Farrar, Straus and Giroux in New York City for six months before moving to Paris.
+There she met Benito Merlino, a Sicilian folksinger, record-store owner and record producer.
+She learned to play guitar and spent time at Disco'Thé, a record shop in the Latin Quarter, where she sometimes sang.
+At the shop she met two young guitarists who played with her, forming Her Folk Group.

-Upon hearing and being enchanted by Wallman's singing voice, Merlino introduced her to his contacts in the record industry.
-She was acquainted with Michel Bachelet and Jean-Paul Smets, respectively the owner and artists and repertoire manager of Société française de production (SFP), a small French record label, who invited her to record her debut album, at Pierre Barouh's Studios Saravah.
-In an afternoon, she recorded an album of public domain folk songs and ballads under the name Tia Blake, with her group supporting her.
-It was released in France, in 1971, as Folk Songs & Ballads: Tia Blake and Her Folk-Group, with very few copies produced.
-A month after the album's release, to promote it, Wallman and her group performed at the Théâtre du Vieux-Colombier.
-In 1973 she recorded a selection of demos and rehearsals backed by a guitarist named Jack.
+Merlino introduced Wallman to his contacts in the record industry.
+She met Michel Bachelet and Jean-Paul Smets, respectively the owner and artists and repertoire manager of Société française de production (SFP), a small French record label.
+They invited her to record her debut album at Pierre Barouh's Studios Saravah.
+She recorded an album of public-domain folk songs and ballads under the name Tia Blake, with the group accompanying her.
+It was released in France in 1971 as Folk Songs & Ballads: Tia Blake and Her Folk-Group, with few copies produced.
+A month after the album's release, Wallman and her group performed at the Théâtre du Vieux-Colombier to promote it.
+In 1973, she recorded demos and rehearsal tapes with a guitarist named Jack.